Welcome to today's edition of the Rush 24-7 podcast.

 Not all leftists are against this, you know.

-Uh well, you know, I wish that were true.
+Well, you know, I wish that were true.

-Uh uh and I I I certainly hope you're right about it.
+And I certainly hope you're right about it.

-I just uh I don't see a whole lot of evidence of it in France, and I don't see a whole lot of evidence of it in Spain, and don't see a whole lot of evidence of it in this country, to tell you the truth.
+I don't see a whole lot of evidence of it in France, and I don't see a whole lot of evidence of it in Spain.

 I don't see a whole lot of leftists in this country who really understand the threat that we face.

-I don't see a whole lot of leftists in this country who are willing to do what's truly necessary because they won't even admit that the uh uh admit the truth of what we face.
+I don't see a whole lot of leftists in this country who are willing to do what's truly necessary because they won't even admit that the admit the truth of what we face.

-Uh and so it, yeah, it worries me.
+And so, yeah, it worries me.

 It does concern me.

-Uh that America is ignoble, unjust, and doesn't deserve to win wars, that America causes misery and suffering around the world, and it's about time America found out what it's like to experience it.
+And that's because too many leftists in this country are trying to impose the Vietnam template, that America is ignoble, unjust, and doesn't deserve to win wars, that America causes misery and suffering around the world, and it's about time America found out what it's like to experience it.

 And frankly, a lot of us are fed up and fit to be tied with that kind of attitude about our own country.